StrikerEureka27/todolist-django-with-react/README.md

 python manage.py createsuperuser <user_name>
 ```

-To enable admin panel models, we have to add model to admin.py file
+To enable admin panel models, we have to add model to admin.py file:

 ```
 admin.site.register(<app name>)